TxbiG/VAvatar/README.md

 VAvatar is an open-source cross-platform VTuber tool.
 Built off the [Moss Framework](https://github.com/TxbiG/MossFramework).

 ## Features
-- Graphics support OpenGL, Vulkan, DirectX 11 & 12
+- Graphics support OpenGL, Vulkan, Metal and DirectX
 - Supports Windows 10 & 11, Mac, and Linux
 - Supports both 2D and 3D for PNGTuber, 2D-realism, and 3D-VTubers.
 - Supports Collisions and Physics